My Quiet Kitchen

 Variations

-• plain/vanilla - skip the cacao powder for a lightly sweet vanilla hemp milk.
+• vanilla - omit the cacao powder for a lightly sweet, vanilla hemp seed milk.

 • spiced - add a few dashes of cinnamon or pumpkin spice for cozy, festive vibes.
 Or get daring with a chai spice blend.

-• extra protein - this drink is already great for pre- or post-workout, but if you'd like even more protein, add a scoop of your favorite plant-based chocolate protein powder
+• extra protein - hemp milk is already great for pre- and post-workout, but if you'd like even more protein, add a scoop of your favorite plant-based chocolate protein powder

-• extracts - in addition to or instead of vanilla, try a few drops of orange or berry extract.
+• extracts - in addition to or instead of vanilla, try a few drops of coffee, mint, almond, orange, or berry flavored extract.

-If you're into healthy breakfast beverages, try this blended oat breakfast drink.
+RELATED: If you're into healthy breakfast beverages, try this blended oat breakfast drink, cucumber smoothie, and my favorite antioxidant tofu smoothie!

 Equipment